Weibersbrunn: Coat of arms

-The community's arms might be described thus: Per fess, in chief per pale gules and sable, dexter a wheel spoked of six argent, sinister a mirror of the third framed Or, in base a spring walled of the third and masoned of the second with an open gate through which flows water azure.
+The municipality's arms might be described thus: Per fess, in chief per pale gules and sable, dexter a wheel spoked of six argent, sinister a mirror of the third framed Or, in base a spring walled of the third and masoned of the second with an open gate through which flows water azure.

 The arms show above the fesswise (that is, horizontal) partition a six-spoked silver wheel – the Wheel of Mainz – on the dexter (armsbearer's right, viewer's left) side.
-This was the heraldic charge borne by the Archbishopric of Mainz, to which the community belonged until the Old Empire's downfall in 1803.
+This was the heraldic charge borne by the Archbishopric of Mainz, to which the municipality belonged until the Old Empire's downfall in 1803.
 It is also shown in Electoral Mainz's tinctures.
-On the sinister (armsbearer's left, viewer's right) side is a mirror symbolizing the glassworks established in the community in 1698 and in Rechtenbach and Lohr am Main.
+On the sinister (armsbearer's left, viewer's right) side is a mirror symbolizing the glassworks established in the municipality in 1698 and in Rechtenbach and Lohr am Main.
 Archbishop Lothar Franz von Schönborn hired French glassmakers for this enterprise.
 Their plants made plate glass for mirrors.
 Glassmaking was ended between 1801 and 1803 in Rechtenbach and Lohr am Main, but only in 1864 in Weibersbrunn.
-The spring is a canting charge referring to the last syllable in the community's name – “spring” is Brunnen in German.
+The spring is a canting charge referring to the last syllable in the municipality's name – “spring” is Brunnen in German.

-The community has borne the arms since 14 June 1971.
+The municipality has borne the arms since 14 June 1971.